UtaUtaUtau/enunu_timing_corrector/README.md

 That being said, I also think it's generally better to use canon's timing corrector for Japanese voices instead of this.
 This was made to hopefully support all languages.

 **UPDATE 05/28:** OpenUtau partially deals with this issue mentioned by making the previous phonemes very small length.
 If the long length phoneme is retracted to a reasonable size, it returns the other pushed phonemes to its likely configuration.
 Hoping that stays the way it is.
 A preview of this exact case can be seen [here](https://twitter.com/C5G4D4A3/status/1530539822766780417?s=20&t=KFEn7_F0c6AQcEsUjA21Rg)

+**UPDATE 07/22:** The timing correction now handles multiple vowels in a note better than the previous version.
+It also removes negative duration phonemes, though rather lazily.
+It only makes these phonemes go for one millisecond.